couchbase/n1k1/README.md

 - UNION-ALL data-staging batchSize should be configurable?
 - UNION-ALL data-staging batchChSize should be configurable?

-- more GROUP BY aggregates: sum, min, max, average?
+- more GROUP BY aggregates: min, max, average?

 - HAVING (should be able to reuse existing filter operator).